Cosmo Kramer uses fictional roots to narrowly defeat Will Smith for USGD presidential title

 “It really doesn’t matter,” downtown advocate Peter Perspiration said.
 “It doesn’t matter who was elected.
 Nothing will change unless students get involved with the community.”

-One thought on “Cosmo Kramer uses fictional roots to narrowly defeat Will Smith for USGD presidential title”
+2,379 thoughts on “Cosmo Kramer uses fictional roots to narrowly defeat Will Smith for USGD presidential title”

 Leave a Reply